 Noella looked around but couldn’t see what Joel was talking about.
 “How can you tell?”

-Outside, the clouds had cleared and a half moon was rising and shining down.
+Outside, the clouds had cleared and a half moon was rising.
 Joel gathered wood from back of the hut and found a discarded bucket.
 “We’ll be comfortable tonight.
-Not like last night but enough,” he said, taking the wood inside and readying the fireplace.
-After that was done, he went to the brook.
+Not like last night but enough,” he said, taking the wood inside and readying the fireplace before he headed to the brook.

 “Hey, that’s great,” he said.
 “Where was it?”

 “Hanging on the back wall.
-There’s a small pot there,” she said pointing, “and a walking stick in the corner.”
+There’s a small pot, too,” she said pointing, “and a walking stick.”

 Joel looked them over.
 “They’re castoffs.
 When they cleared out, they must have decided these weren’t worth taking, but we can use them.”
 He rinsed the pot.
 Seeing it was tight, he lit the fire and set water to heat.
 “I don’t think we can cook in it, but we can heat water for washing.”